Mayoralty of Michael Bloomberg: Environment

 Bloomberg was one of the most active big city mayors on the issue of the environment.
 On April 22, 2007, he announced PLANYC: an aggressive program to vastly improve New York City's environmental sustainability by 2030.
 On May 23, 2007, Bloomberg announced that by 2012, all the city's medallion taxis will be hybrid cars.

 PLANYC aims to improve the city's sustainability through a multi-pronged approach that includes, among other things, the adoption of traffic congestion pricing based upon a system currently used in London and Singapore.
 Bloomberg contended this measure would reduce pollution and traffic congestion while raising revenue for the city.
 He also pledged to plant one million trees in New York City, in an effort to clean the air and boost property values.

+Bloomberg's DEP Commissioner Christopher O. Ward was able to implement the Long Island Sound Nitrogen Reduction Program, federal approval of the Filtration Avoidance Agreement for the Protection and Water Quality of the Upstate Reservoir System, and the funding and completion of the Manhattan segment of the third water tunnel.

-In 2012, Travel + Leisure rated New York City the "Dirtiest American City," for having the most unremoved, publicly visible litter.
-Air quality in the city, however, was the cleanest it had been in 50 years under Bloomberg.
+In 2012, air quality in the city was the cleanest it had been in 50 years under Bloomberg.

 In dealing with global warming and New York's role in it, Bloomberg enacted a plan called PlaNYC: A Greener, Greater New York to fight global warming, protect the environment and prepare New York for the projected 1 million more people expected to be living in the city by the year 2030.
 Bloomberg has been involved in motivating other cities to make changes, delivering the keynote address at the C40 Large Cities Climate Summit and stating, "[W]e now know beyond a doubt that global warming is a reality.
 And the question we must all answer is, what are we going to do about it?"
 Bloomberg also talked about how he would go about fighting climate change by reducing carbon dioxide emissions, using cleaner and more efficient fuels, and encouraging public transportation.
 His ideas have occasionally been rejected, such as the New York State Assembly's rejection of his idea for applying congestion pricing below 60th Street in Manhattan.

 On February 14, 2013, Bloomberg called for a ban on Styrofoam food packaging.
 He asked to begin recycling more plastics and food waste.

 On February 21, 2013, Bloomberg spoke with oil tycoon T. Boone Pickens in support of a new eco-friendly food truck.
 A press conference took place in front of city hall where the company, Neapolitan Express, explained how their mobile pizzeria emits 75% less greenhouse gases than trucks running on gas or diesel.
 The company was expected to launch early 2013.